next-hop (VXLAN Routing)

 Statement introduced in Junos OS Release 17.3R1 for QFX Series switches.

-The QFX5110 switch can store a maximum of 49,152 next hops for use in either underlay networks or an EVPN-VXLAN overlay network.
-By default, the switch allocates 8000 next hops for use in an EVPN-VXLAN network, which leaves 41,152 next hops for use in underlay networks.
+Juniper Networks switches can store a maximum number of next hops for use in either an underlay network or an EVPN-VXLAN overlay network.
+By default, a switch allocates 8,000 next hops for use in an EVPN-VXLAN network, which leaves the remaining next hops for use in an underlay network.
+For example, the default setting of 8,000 next hops for a QFX5110 switch, which can store a maximum of 45,056 next hops, leaves 37,056 next hops for use in an underlay network.
 The next-hop configuration statement enables you to re-allocate the maximum number of next hops reserved for use in an EVPN-VXLAN network.

-If you do not plan to use a QFX5110 switch in an EVPN-VXLAN network, you can set the next-hop configuration statement to 0, which allocates all 49,152 next hops for use in underlay networks.
+If you do not plan to use a switch in an EVPN-VXLAN network, you can set the next-hop configuration statement to 0, which allocates all next hops for use in an underlay network.

 Changing the default number of next hops reserved for use in an EVPN-VXLAN network causes the Packet Forwarding Engine to restart.
 Restarting the Packet Forwarding Engine interrupts all forwarding operations.
 Therefore, we strongly recommend using this configuration statement before the EVPN-VXLAN network becomes operational.

 Range: QFX5110 switches: 0 through 45056.
 QFX5120 switches: 0 through 61440.
 The specified value must be a multiple of 4096—for example, 4096, 8192, 12.288, and so on.